 Plate Anchor – A device designed to permanently stabilize basement and retaining walls via a cleat or deadman anchor.

 Pressed Concrete Pier – A concrete cylinder that is driven directly below the foundation by bottle jacks.

 Radon – A naturally occurring gas which emanates from the ground and is present throughout North America.
-In concentrated enough form can cause cancer..
+In concentrated form, it can cause cancer.

-Sealed Drain – An interior drainage system that keep water and humidity separate from the living space.
+Sealed Drain – An interior drainage system that keeps water and humidity separate from the living space.

-Sheetrock Cracks – These cracks develop due to shrink/expand natures of construction materials or foundation failures.
-The cracks generally develop at corners, door and windows in a wedge shaped manner, pointing toward suspect areas of failure.
+Sheetrock Cracks – These cracks develop due to the shrinking or expanding natures of construction materials or foundation failures.
+The cracks generally develop at corners, doors, and windows in a wedge-shaped manner, pointing toward suspect areas of failure.

-Sinking or Settling Walls – Vertical movement of a foundation wall due to undersigned consolidation of soils supporting the structure.
+Sinking or Settling Walls – The vertical movement of a foundation wall due to undersigned consolidation of soils supporting the structure.

-Skin Friction – The frictional resistance developed between soil and a structure or between soil and a pile being driven in it.
+Skin Friction – The frictional resistance developed between the soil and a structure or between the soil and a pile being driven in it.

 Stair Step Crack – A fracture in a brick or block wall that progresses upward along mortar joints.
 These cracks can be from either lateral pressures or differential settlement.